duqtools/duqtools/docs/templates/template_create.md

 #### Using other variables as input

 It is possible to specify other variables to use as input for your operation.
 This can be used to calculate a value of a variable with a `custom` operation which includes these variables.
-These variables are available in the `custom_code` as `var[<variable name>]`.
+These variables are available in the `custom_code` in a SimpleNamespace as `var.variable name`.

 The example below sets all `t_i_ave` to some value calculated by dividing `t_i_ave_0` by `rho_tor_norm_0`